civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(3)** Subsections 159.2(6) and (7) of the Act are replaced by the following:

-    **(6)** If the Minister revokes an authorization in respect of a cannabis licensee, **the following rules apply**:
+    **(6)** If the Minister revokes an authorization in respect of a cannabis licensee, the following rules apply:

-      the Minister shall send a notice in writing of the revocation to the cannabis licensee and shall specify in the notice the fiscal month of the cannabis licensee for which the revocation becomes effective; **and**
+      the Minister shall send a notice in writing of the revocation to the cannabis licensee and shall specify in the notice the fiscal month of the cannabis licensee for which the revocation becomes effective; and

-      if the revocation becomes effective before the last day of a calendar quarter, the period beginning on the first day of the calendar quarter and ending immediately before the first day of **that** fiscal month is deemed to be a reporting period of the cannabis licensee.
+      if the revocation becomes effective before the last day of a calendar quarter, the period beginning on the first day of the calendar quarter and ending immediately before the first day of that fiscal month is deemed to be a reporting period of the cannabis licensee.

   **(4)** Subsections (1) to (3) are deemed to have come into force on April 1, 2023.